Understanding the Impact of Token Redundancy in Language Models

 phenomenon?

-Models seems to learn to handle these tokens in a similar manner.
+Models seem to learn to handle these two forms in a similar way.
 To illustrate

-this, let's examine the cosine similarity of embedding vectors for such
+this, let's examine the cosine similarity between the embedding vectors of

-Heatmaps of cosine similarity between embedding vectors of 5 and 1,000 tokens
+Heatmaps of cosine similarity between GPT2Tokenizer embeddings for 5 and 1,000

-but this is not the topic of this article.
+these embeddings together, but that is beyond the scope of this article.

 What is the solution?

-library, where a space is added to the beginning of the string before
+library, which prepends a space to the string before tokenization.
+Note that this

 However, this solution doesn't completely resolve the problem for multiline